Esma-Deda/Software_Software/README.md

 4.Snakefile: The Snakemake workflow file automates the entire process of fetching protein interaction data, building the graph, and visualizing the graph using defined rules.

-Workflow
+5.LoggingDebugging.py: The file contains code related to logging messages during code execution and providing debugging tools to diagnose and fix issues in the repository's protein interaction data analysis project.

-The protein interaction analysis workflow consists of the following steps:
+Workflow of this repository: The protein interaction analysis workflow consists of the following steps:

 1.Fetching Protein Interaction Data: The code fetches protein interaction data from the STRING-DB API based on the list of specified proteins.
 The data is then processed and stored in a DataFrame.

-2.Building the Protein Interaction Graph: The fetched prot ein interaction data is used to construct a weighted graph, where proteins are nodes, and interactions are represented as edges.
+2.Building the Protein Interaction Graph: The fetched protein interaction data is used to construct a weighted graph, where proteins are nodes, and interactions are represented as edges.

 3.Visualization: The graph is visualized using NetworkX and Matplotlib, producing a plot that showcases the protein interactions.